 Navigating the ins and outs of trademarks can be a challenge.
 There are various legal regulations and considerations at play, which can make it difficult to understand the proper course of action.
 But a knowledgeable trademark attorney can make all of the difference, helping you avoid pitfalls and resolve any issues that might arise.

 If you are in need of assistance with patents, trademarks, or other related matters, please do not hesitate to contact Whitcomb, Selinsky, McAuliffe, PC immediately.
-Located in Denver, Colorado, you can reach the attorneys at Whitcomb, Selinsky, McAuliffe, PC by phone at (303) 534-1958 or online by completing a simple form.
+Located in Denver, Colorado, you can reach the attorneys at Whitcomb, Selinsky, McAuliffe, PC by phone at (303) 534-1958 or through our contact form.